DarkSnake-Kobra/passgen/README.md

 # FAQ

 File Not Found Exception means the config file is missing.
-Do a git clone https://github.com/DarkSnake-Kobra/password-generator.git and copy the config file over to where the jar file is from the data folder or make a new file named "config" without a file type and put a number such as 20 etc. Decimals will cause the program to fail.
+Do a git clone https://github.com/DarkSnake-Kobra/password-generator.git and copy the config file over to where the jar file is from the data folder or make a new file named "config" without a file extension (no .txt, .doc no nothing) and put a number such as 20 etc.
+Decimals will cause the program to fail.